If you have a free day in Cusco we have the perfect activities for you to enjoy!

 Visit the San Pedro Market in Cusco:

 San Pedro is the most famous one, but you can find a market in almost every district.
 Here you can find crafts as well as food, clothes, juices and much more.
 These markets are designed to provide the local population with fresh products, so its filled with Cusqueños.
 If you want a taste of authentic Cusco life, there is no better way than San Pedro market, you will hear people speaking Quechua, try local dishes and fruits and see more types, colors and sizes of corn and potatoes that you could have imagined.
 Extra tip: ask for a lúcuma fruit blended with milk in one of the stands!
-Oh and I almost forgot to mention, you can see some things here that might seem weird or even disgusting, depending on where are you from (like pigs heads and other animal-derived items).
+You might also see some things here that might seem weird or even disgusting, depending on where are you from (like pigs heads and other animal-derived items).

 See more detailed information about San Pedro Market here!